These Peach Cupcakes are light, moist, and sweetened with fresh peaches! They are topped with a decadent brown butter maple frosting.

 Step 3: Beat the butter using an electric mixer for 1-2 minutes, until smooth.
 Add the sugar and beat until incorporated.
 Add the eggs and vanilla, mixing again until incorporated.
 Then mix in the yogurt.
 To this mixture, add the dry ingredients and mix until just combined.
 Slowly pour in your milk while the mixer is at low speed.
 Once the milk is incorporated, fold in the chunks of peaches.
 Be careful not to over mix your batter, that will give you dense cupcakes instead of the light and airy we are looking for!

 Step 5: Beat the butter with an electric mixer for 1-2 minutes until smooth.
-Add in the powdered sugar, vanilla, maple syrup, and 2 tablespoon of milk.
+Add in the powdered sugar, vanilla, maple syrup, and 2 tbsp of milk.
 Mix until everything is smooth.
-Add in more tablespoon of milk until you reach the desired consistency for your frosting.
+Add in more tbsp of milk until you reach the desired consistency for your frosting.

 Step 6: You can either pipe your frosting on using a piping bag and tip or use a knife to spread on top.
 I like using an icing knife to frost my cupcakes.
 Top with extra diced peaches if you want!